How did The Minimalist Lifestyle Movement begin?

 The Beginning of Minimalism

 Like the Minimalist Lifestyle movement of today, they revisited the modern-day concept of faster is better.
-They believe quality is preferred over quantity and adjusting your life to a more deliberate pace will help you get the most out of it.
+They believe quality is preferred over quantity, and adjusting your life to a more deliberate pace will help you get the most out of it.

-I guess you can not pick anyone individual as the person who started Minimalism, it’s just common sense.
-Again Minimalist living is a middle-class or higher first-world concept.
+I guess you can not pick anyone individual as the person who started Minimalism; it’s just common sense.
+Again, Minimalist living is a middle-class or higher first-world concept.

 I am experiencing anxiety just thinking about what a day in his shoes must feel like.
 Is the money worth it?
 Would you like to live his lifestyle?
 It is a yes for me.
 LOL

-Marie Kondo leads the parade of popular people pushing the Minimalist Lifestyle Movement.
+Marie Kondo leads the parade of famous people pushing the Minimalist Lifestyle Movement.
 Joining her are Joshua Fields Millburn and Ryan Nicodemus, aka The Minimalists, who popularized the Minimalist Lifestyle on video and popular entertainment.

 They are all valid because they are your truths.